‘The Seven Deadly Sins’ Season 2 Release Date: ‘Nanatsu No Taizai’ Netflix Anime, Movie Trailer Based On Manga

 Nanatsu no Taizai Season 2 Release Date

 Based on the official announcement, The Seven Deadly Sins Season 2 release date is scheduled for January of 2018, the Japanese winter anime season.
 It is currently unknown whether this will be a two-cour season.
 The first season ran for 24 episodes and since there are over 100 manga chapters available to adapt, it’s possible A-1 Pictures will follow suit with the second season, meaning that the final episode will air in June of 2018.
+(This article will be updated once the official number of episodes is confirmed.)

 The Seven Deadly Sins Season 2 release date on Netflix (or other streaming platforms) is another matter entirely.
 Netflix Japan does, in fact, release episodes as they air in Japan but when Netflix releases an exclusive to the rest of the world they wait until the series is completed.
 English viewers are set up for binge-watching so it’s likely The Seven Deadly Sins Season 2 won’t be available on the U.S. Netflix app until the summer of 2018 at the earliest.